ElliQ at CES 2019 is a smart robot and display to keep Grandma company

 ElliQ looks like a Pixar character.
 It has a lot of built-in intelligence, but it's specifically designed to not look too much like a robot.
 It's supposed to look friendly and show off its personality, with its rounded head bobbing as it talks.
 It's more or less a smart display that responds to voice commands and has a camera you can use to make video calls and see the other party on the included tablet.

-Beyond the normal smart display features of the Amazon Echo Show and the Google Home Hub, ElliQ has an air-quality sensor and a temperature sensor.
+Beyond the normal smart display features of the Amazon Echo Show ($230 at Amazon) and the Google Home Hub ($99 at Walmart), ElliQ has an air-quality sensor and a temperature sensor.
 You can also remove the touchscreen and use it as a tablet if you'd like.
 The device was designed by Yves Behar's firm fuseproject with audio from Harman Kardon.
 It uses computer vision based cameras to learn its environment.
 Its aim is to help your elderly relative live independently for longer and feel less lonely.

 Startup Intuition Robots is showing ElliQ at CES for the third straight year.
 But this time, it's ready to go.
 After almost a year of beta testing in the bay area, ElliQ is now available for preorder and is expected to ship in the middle of the year.